 The design and production aspects of these publications are also integral to the very mission of the Association.
 Excellent design contributes to a book or journal’s reception and its impact in the larger world.

-Through its opening show, acclaimed annual catalog, and traveling exhibit, the Association seeks to expand the conversation about the essential importance of good design in scholarly publishing.
+Through the show, and its acclaimed annual catalog, the Association seeks to expand the conversation about the essential importance of good design in scholarly publishing.

 Special thanks to the 2021–2022 Book, Jacket, and Journal Show Committee